bibanon/bibanon/Encyclopedia/History/People/Admins/Shii.md

 ### Essays

-Unfortunately, the vast majority of Shii's personal essays were lost upon the deletion of his site.
-Also, his site was covered with wretched robots.txt files that prevented Archive.org from keeping any backups.
-These are the remnants that we can find.

-These remnants need to be moved to the Bibliotheca Anonoma.
+Many of Shii's essays, translations, and other projects contained interesting bits of wisdom and rare knowledge here and there.
+Scrap them from the archives, and move them to the Bibliotheca Anonoma.

 * [Shiichan Anonymous BBS](http://wakaba.c3.cx/shii/shiichan)
 * [harper's](http://mcdanesh.wordpress.com/2011/06/03/harpers-from-everything-shii-knows-the-only-reliable-source/)